-Pricing is the #1 problem for most lawn care and landscaping owners.
+Pricing your lawn care services is one of the most important factors that determine the survival of your business, and it’s the #1 problem for most lawn care and landscaping owners.

-- Guide on pricing services to increase your sales and improve your reputation.
+- A complete guide to pricing your services to increase sales and improve reputation

 How Much Should I Charge for ‘X’ Lawn Care Job?